OpenZeppelin/Event-Scanner/README.md

 ## About

 Event Scanner is a Rust library for monitoring EVM-based smart contract events.
 It is built on top of the [`alloy`](https://github.com/alloy-rs/alloy) ecosystem and focuses on in-memory scanning without a backing database.
-Applications provide event filters and callback implementations; the scanner takes care of subscribing to historical ranges, bridging into live mode, and delivering events with retry-aware execution strategies.
+Applications provide event filters; the scanner takes care of subscribing to historical ranges, bridging into live mode, all whilst delivering the events as streams.

 ---